coral-xyz/anchor/README.md

 }
 ```

-Note that the `program` handler inputs are broken up into two sections: 1) an accounts struct for the instruction, deriving the `Accounts` macro and a variable length set of program arguments deserialized from the instruction data.
+Note that the `program` handler inputs are broken up into two sections: 1) a context containing an accounts struct for the instruction, deriving the `Accounts` macro, and a variable length set of program arguments deserialized from the instruction data.

 ## Marking an Accounts struct.